tiliado/nuvola-user-doc-md/content/pages/3.0/notes.md

 Tiliado Repository
 --------------------------

-While Nuvola Player 2 repository provides packages only for Ubuntu and Debian, Nuvola Player 3 brings official support and packages also for Fedora 20 and 21.
-As I have received many complains that installation of Nuvola Player 2 is not easy enough for less experienced users, I've created a graphical installer specially designed for them.
+While Nuvola Player 2 repository provided packages only for Ubuntu and Debian, Nuvola Player 3 brings official support and packages also for Fedora.
+However, the Fedora packages may be discontinued if there isn't enough financial support from Fedora users to justify existence of these packages.

+As I have received many complains that installation of Nuvola Player 2 was not easy enough for less experienced users, I've created a graphical installer specially designed for them.
 However, power users can of course still add Nuvola Player repository to software sources manually using terminal kung-fu.
 The graphical installer is pretty handy though and I always use it when I test Nuvola Player in clean systems in VirtualBox ;-)

 Since I dislike the short nine-month support window of interim Ubuntu releases and their consecutive removal from Launchpad build machines, I decided to abandon Launchpad and host APT repository on my server like I did so with the repository for Debian.
 A side benefit is that packages won't get stuck in Launchpad build queue.
 In addition, RPM packages for Fedora are also hosted on this server, all in one place.

 New Codebase
 --------------------------